ineedbots/iw4_bot_warfare/README.md

 Feel free to use code, host on other sites, host on servers, mod it and merge mods with it, just give credit where credit is due!
 	-INeedGames/INeedBot(s) @ ineedbots@outlook.com

+## Contact
+If you need help using this version of bot warfare that is *not* developed by INeedGames, please do *not* attempt to contact him for support queries.

+You may find help here: https://discord.gg/sKeVmR3